How Nature Can Help Us Adapt to Climate Change

 Managing Forests for Climate Change Resilience

-Join Megan for a noon hour forest hike in the Sackville area and learn how forests can be managed in a way to improve resilience against climate change impacts.
-Location: Sackville area.
-Storm date: November 3rd.
+Participants joined EOS staff and Megan for a noon hour forest hike in the Sackville area and learned how forests can be managed in a way to improve their resilience against climate change impacts.

 Taking Root: How Plants Can Help Us Adapt to Climate Impacts